Living Wills: How Healthcare Directives Protect You If You Become Incapacitated

 - What is the scope of organ donation that you prefer?

 - Where is your health policy and coverage located in an emergency?

 These questions are difficult to think about.
-However, it is better for you to decide before something happens.
-If you do not have a living will, your family and loved ones are left to decide these tough choices for you.
+However, decide before something happens.
+If you do not have a living will, your family and loved ones are left to resolve these tough choices for you.
 In addition to the stress and emotional turmoil caused by your condition, your loved ones now must deal with the agony of not knowing what you would have wanted, and possibly making the wrong decision.